Mrs. Kathy Bohaychuk

 Mrs. Kathleen Bohaychuk

 Hi everyone.
 I am so honored to be the Family Wellness Worker for our Vegreville school community.
 I work half time at both of our schools so I am able to support all our students and their families as well as our staff.
-This is my third year with our EICS Division.
 When I am not in school, you can find me out on a hiking or running trail with my dogs (Labradoodles), out on the water SUPing, in the yoga studio, or on the snow with my snowshoes.
-I farm with my husband of 27 years and we have three awesome grown children.
+I farm with my husband and we have three awesome grown children.
 Travelling is something I also love to do and I have visited Hawaii several times, Mexico numerous times, Belize, Nicaragua, Costa Rica, Italy, and several other US states.
 My favorite place to be is on the gorgeous Sunshine Coast of BC, in Powell River.

 Please don’t hesitate to contact me if there is anything I can support you with.